CycloneDX/cyclonedx-python/docs/usage.rst

                             --json`
       -e, --e, --environment
-                            Build a SBOM based on the packages installed in your current Python environment (default)
+                            Build a SBOM based on the packages installed in your current Python environment (default).

+                            Use with -i to specify absolute path to a `requirements.txt` you wish to use for filtering packages.

+                            User with --location-filter to filter packages based on their installation location.
-      -p, --p, --poetry     Build a SBOM based on a Poetry poetry.lock's contents.
+      -p, --p, --poetry     Build a SBOM based on a Poetry poetry.lock''s contents.
-                            Use with -i to specify absolute path to a `poetry.lock` you wish to use, else we'll look for one in the current working directory.
+                            Use with -i to specify absolute path to a `poetry.lock` you wish to use, else we''ll look for one in the current working directory.
-      -pip, --pip           Build a SBOM based on a PipEnv Pipfile.lock's contents.
-Use with -i to specify absolute path to a `Pipefile.lock` you wish to use, else we'll look for one in the current working directory.
+      -pip, --pip           Build a SBOM based on a PipEnv Pipfile.lock''s contents.
+Use with -i to specify absolute path to a `Pipefile.lock` you wish to use, else we''ll look for one in the current working directory.
       -r, --r, --requirements
-                            Build a SBOM based on a requirements.txt's contents.
+                            Build a SBOM based on a requirements.txt''s contents.
-                            Use with -i to specify absolute path to a `requirements.txt` you wish to use, else we'll look for one in the current working directory.
+                            Use with -i to specify absolute path to a `requirements.txt` you wish to use, else we''ll look for one in the current working directory.
       -X                    Enable debug output

     Input Method:
-      Flags to determine how this tool obtains it's input
+      Flags to determine how this tool obtains it''s input

       -i FILE_PATH, --in-file FILE_PATH
                             File to read input from, or STDIN if not specified

+      --location-filter     When building a SBOM from your current Python environment (Option -e) only those packages which are located in one of the specified paths will be considered.

     SBOM Output Configuration:
       Choose the output format and schema version